peterbono/ux-seo-audit-agent/README.md

     the most frequent single‑word keywords and the most common two‑word phrases to reveal deeper patterns in your content.
-It also reports **lexical richness** (the proportion of unique words to the total vocabulary) and the total count of unique words, giving you a quick indication of how varied or repetitive your language is.
+It also reports **lexical richness** (the proportion of unique words to the total vocabulary), the total count of unique words, the **pronoun ratio** (the share of “you”, “we”, “us” and similar pronouns relative to all words) and the **exclamation count**.
+These metrics provide a quick indication of how varied, conversational or emphatic your language is.
 - **Competitor benchmarking** – specify one or more competitor URLs to compare scores and identify differentiators.
  - **Content gap analysis** – highlights important keywords and H2